-On July 6, 2022, the Board adopted the Corporation's omnibus equity compensation plan (the "Omnibus Plan"), which was approved by the disinterested shareholders of the Corporation at the annual meetings of Shareholders of the Corporation held on September 13, 2022 and July 13, 2023.
+On July 6, 2022, the Board adopted the Corporation's omnibus equity compensation plan (the "Omnibus Plan"), which was approved most recently by the disinterested shareholders of the Corporation at the annual meetings of Shareholders of the Corporation held on June 14, 2024.
 The Board determined it was in the best interests of the Corporation to adopt the Omnibus Plan, in order to provide the Board with the ability and flexibility to make broader and different forms of equity rewards as part of its need to retain a competitive compensation structure for its directors, officers, executives, employees, consultants and service providers.